Boleophthalmus boddarti: Reproduction

 Male B. boddarti jump to attract females to spawn in their burrows.
 A study in Trần Đề district, Sóc Trăng province, Vietnam, found that the sex ratio of B. boddarti distribution during spawning season is approximately 1:1 between males and females, similar to the goby species Pseudapocryptes elongatus and different from some other species of gobies in the region, in which females tend to have a higher catch rate than males.
 The study found that development of ovaries and testes in B. boddarti spans the four months from July to October.
-Mature gonads contain gametes multiple stages of development, suggesting B. boddarti spawns multiple broods of offspring over the span of three months, from August to October in the mid-wet season.
+Mature gonads contain gametes at multiple stages of development, suggesting B. boddarti spawns multiple broods of offspring over the span of three months, from August to October in the mid-wet season.
 B. boddarti have a median length at sexual maturity of 11.52 cm.
 Larger females release larger, more numerous eggs later in the spawning season as their bodies grow larger and heavier, and have high fecundity.
 B. boddarti in the Sóc Trăng study were found to release 9,800–33,000 eggs per female in the breeding season, but they have been observed to lay fewer eggs in more polluted environments, such as a study that found that they laid 2,100–12,300 eggs in polluted creeks in Mumbai, India.